 Often, we’re unaware of our default cultural habits and how they hinder our ability to connect and sustain relationships that are critical to effectively navigating our home and work life.

-I’ve learned that one default cultural habit the people of a majority culture (in a country or organization) can unconsciously express is that of thinking they’re “in the know.”
+I’ve learned that one default cultural habit the people of a dominant culture (in a country or organization) can unconsciously express is that of thinking they’re “in the know.”
 Let me explain why.
-You might recall in a previous blog, “There’s Nothing Common About Vocabulary,” I explained that worldwide, within every country and community, culture comes in two forms: majority and minority culture.
+You might recall in a previous blog, “There’s Nothing Common About Vocabulary,” I explained that worldwide, within every country and community, culture comes in two forms: dominant and non-dominant culture.

-Because the majority culture group is the most powerful and influential, its members typically set the standard for what is “normal” in a community.
-As a result, majority culture people default to being the “knowers” in their culture, rather than the “learners.”
+Because the dominant culture group is the most powerful and influential, its members typically set the standard for what is “normal” in a community.
+As a result, their default is to be the “knowers” in their culture, rather than the “learners.”
 As knowers, they may not feel comfortable when they don’t know or don’t have an answer.
 And because they may be unaccustomed to that discomfort, it can feel awkward expressing that they don’t know, as it was for Bob.